 The Absence of Metamorphosis

-Performative research series: “Presence in Absence” piece
+“Presence in Absence” Piece one

-Live foot and voice performance
+Live foot- and voice performance

-Installation with (homemade) bio materials
+Installation with (homemade) bio materials of Mexico-City

 2023